MSOE-CPE2600/vector-lab-turney-guamangio/README.md

     load       | load vectors from a file to the list

-short description of the dynamic memory
+Short description of the dynamic memory:
 The program first starts up by creating a base capacity of vectors you can input to the program, but the once you reach the limit the program will reallocate it self in order to give you more space to make new vectors.
 After you have finished with the program, the function clearVectors will happen after the command interface function to free up any memory that the program has made and exit smoothly.